Der12kl/Der12kl/README.md

 # Hello, I'm Evgeny! 👋

 🔭 **I'm currently working on**: Personal frontend projects.
-🌱 I'm currently learning: Advanced web development techniques, focusing on JavaScript, React, Vue.js, and deepening my knowledge in CSS.
+🌱 **I'm currently learning**: Advanced web development techniques, focusing on JavaScript, React, Vue.js, and deepening my knowledge in CSS.
 Although I'm relatively new to these technologies, I'm very eager to learn and grow.
 👯 **Looking to collaborate on**: Frontend development projects, particularly those involving modern JavaScript frameworks.
 I value collaborative learning and mutual growth in technology.
 🤔 **Seeking help with**: Gaining a deeper understanding of advanced React and Vue.js techniques, CSS animations, and performance optimization.
 💬 **Ask me about**: JavaScript, HTML, CSS, and modern web technologies.
 I am always open to discussing what I've learned so far and exploring new ideas.
 📫 **How to reach me**: [superlern4@gmail.com]
 😄 **Pronouns**: He/Him
 ⚡ **Fun fact**: ...

 ## My Projects